Level 5 Drywall Finish, What You Need to Know

 A Level 5 finish is the gold standard.
 However, different areas and rooms require different levels of finishing.

-Any wall that is hidden from view, such as behind a kitchen cabinet in a residence, or in a storage area in a commercial building, does not require Level 5.
+Any wall that is hidden from view, such as behind a kitchen cabinet in a residence, or in a storage area in a commercial building, does not require level 5.

 A Level 5 Drywall Finish is Typically Used in Two Settings: